 This is the garden that really allowed Martha to soar as a gardener.
 Through trial and error (and more trial and more error) she developed one of the most personal and expressive gardens of her lifetime on six acres in Westport, Connecticut.
 Developed over the course of some 30 years, the garden evolved into a dreamland setting where all of Martha's personal joys were expressed through the poetic use of landscaping and planting.
 The Turkey Hill garden was the foundation of her first gardening book, "Gardening, Month by Month" which was published in 1991.
 Read more about Martha's Turkey Hill garden here.

 3. LILY POND LANE:

 The one-acre parcel of land at Lily Pond, Martha's home in East Hampton, New York, was where Martha intended to grow some of the best-loved and rarest varieties of roses.
 The temperate, seaside climate created ideal conditions for the growing of roses and she planted numerous varieties, from climbing to shrub varieties.
+These roses were eventually moved to her farm but the gardens continue to evolve.
 Martha also planted hundreds of tulips here and created beautiful shade gardens with ferns, hostas and Japanese maples.
 To read more about the Lily Pond gardens, click here.